OpenLiberty/open-liberty/.github/ISSUE_TEMPLATE/feature.md

 - [ ] ID Requirements identified ([Documenting Open Liberty](https://github.com/OpenLiberty/open-liberty/wiki/Documenting-Open-Liberty)).
 (Epic owner / Feature owner with ID focal point)
   * Note: If only trivial documentation changes are required, you may reach out to the ID Feature Focal to request a `ID Required - Trivial` label.
 Unlike features with regular ID requirement, those with `ID Required - Trivial` label do not have a hard requirement for a Design/UFO.
 - [ ] SVT Requirements identified.
 (Epic owner / Feature owner with SVT focal point)
-- [ ] Create a child task of this epic entitled "Feature Test Summary" via [this template](https://github.com/OpenLiberty/open-liberty/issues/new?assignees=&labels=Feature+Test+Summary&template=feature_test_summary.md&title=).
+- [ ] Create a child task of this epic entitled "Feature Test Summary" via [Feature Test Summary](https://github.com/OpenLiberty/open-liberty/issues/new/choose).
 Add the link in above.

 ##
 #### Before proceeding to any items below (active development), this feature MUST be [prioritized on the backlog](https://github.com/orgs/OpenLiberty/projects/2), and have been socialized (e.g., UFO Review).
 Follow the Feature and UFO Approval Process.